codepip2007/vatpc-depricated/README.md

 VATSIM Pilot Centre

 ## Summary
-VATPC is a server developed by Pepijn Colenbrander to help new pilots on the VATSIM network with ATC Communications.
+VATPC is a service developed by Pepijn Colenbrander to help new pilots on the VATSIM network with ATC Communications.